dotwebstack/dotwebstack/vocabulary/README.md

 1. `elmo:ValidationStep`, to validate the transaction data agains a SHACL shapes graph;
 2. `elmo:UpdateStep`, to execute SPARUL update statements against a particular backend (this might be the transaction repository, or some other specified backend)
-3. `elmo:PersistencyStep`, to store the transaction data into a particular backend and target named graph, using a specified persistency protocol.
+3. `elmo:PersistenceStep`, to store the transaction data into a particular backend and target named graph, using a specified persistence strategy.

 The diagram below gives a typical sequential flow.
 ![](transaction-flow.png)

 Shape validation (as stated with `elmo:conformsTo`) is performed against the data submitted as part of the request.
-The UpdateStep can be used to change the data in the transaction repository (typically performed before a PersistencyStep) or to change the data in some backend persistancy storage (typically performed after a PersistencyStep).
+The UpdateStep can be used to change the data in the transaction repository (typically performed before a PersistenceStep) or to change the data in some backend persistancy storage (typically performed after a PersistenceStep).

 Via `elmo:persistenceStrategy` you specify which kind of persistence strategy is used to manipulate the persistence store.
 The following persistence strategies are available: